exdatic/elasticsearch-cluster/README.md

 This repository contains the configuration file to set up an Elasticsearch cluster on Docker Swarm.
 It uses Traefik reverse proxy to expose the Elasticsearch REST API on `/es` and the Traefik Dasboard on `/traefik`.

+👉 We have done our best to avoid cargo culting 📦📦📦!

 Credits:

 - https://dockerswarm.rocks/traefik/